Tencent/MLeaksFinder/README.md

 # MLeaksFinder
-MLeaksFinder helps you find memory leaks in your iOS and OS X apps at develop time.
+MLeaksFinder helps you find memory leaks in your iOS apps at develop time.
 It can automatically find leaks in UIView and UIViewController objects, hit assertion and print the View-ViewController stack when leaks happening.
 You can also extend it to find leaks in other kinds of objects.

 # Installation
 - Download MLeaksFinder